City Guides, Japan, Kyushu, Travel Tips

 Tips for planning Kyushu Itinerary

-Yes, You WILL need a JR Pass!
-JR Pass is the train pass that allows you to take intercity trains in Japan for cheaper.
+3. Look into getting a rail pass to save money – JR Pass is the train pass that allows you to take intercity trains in Japan for cheaper.
 The sights to see in Kyushu are spread apart in different cities, so unless you’re planning to only visit one city, you will definitely need the JR Pass as you’ll likely be using the train to move around.
 You can buy Unlimited JR Pass or JR Kyushu Pass.
 Scroll down to the end of this post for more information about the JR Pass and which one is more suitable for you.

 My 7-Day Kyushu Travel Itinerary